levente232/moriohub/README.md

 This repository holds a curated collection of templates for [Morio](https://github/certeu/morio/).

-There are two types of templates curated here:
+There are three top-level folders here:

+- [bundles](#bundles): These bundle both client and colletor templates
 - [morio](#morio): These are for the Morio client
 - [moriod](#morio): These are for Moriod (the Morio collector)
   - [Overlays](#overlays): These are Moriod settings overlays